How to help people sleeping rough during a heatwave

 • Umbrellas

-These can all offer a welcomed break from the heat.
-If you're based in London, the London Cool Spaces app (opens in a new tab) shares where people can access water and shade.
+These can all offer a welcome break from the heat.
+In London, the London Cool Spaces app highlights where people can access water and shade.

-The NHS has four simple things you can do if you find someone suffering with heat exhaustion.
+The NHS has four simple steps you can take if you find someone suffering with heat exhaustion.

 1. Move them to a cool place